 Several factors contribute to hydroplaning.
 These include:

-2. Speed: Driving at high speeds increases the risk of hydroplaning.
-The tires have less time to displace the water on the road surface as speed increases.
+- Speed: Driving at high speeds increases the risk of hydroplaning.
+As speed increases, the tires have less time to displace the water on the road surface.
 Typically, hydroplaning can start at speeds as low as 35 miles per hour (about 56 kilometers per hour), but the risk increases significantly with higher speeds.

-6. Driving Behavior: Losing control, such as sudden turns or hard braking, can increase the risk of hydroplaning.
-To maintain control, smooth, gradual movements of the steering wheel are recommended when driving in wet conditions.
+- Driving Behavior: Losing control, such as sudden turns or hard braking, can increase the risk of hydroplaning.
+Smooth, gradual steering wheel movements are recommended when driving in wet conditions to maintain control.

 What Happens If A Car Hits Me While Hydroplaning?